 The Hack

-Sometimes you post a video, organically, and it doesn’t get that many views in the beginning.
-Then you check your rankings using vidIQ.
+Sometimes, you post a video organically, and it doesn’t get that many views in the beginning.
+Then, you check your rankings using vidIQ.
 You want to see how you are doing, and the result is that your video is doing poorly.
 To change things a little, put some ads behind your video.
 We are not talking about a lot of money here.
-Something like 20-30 dollars worth of ads would be able to successfully move that video from ranking like 8th or 17th to ranking third, second, and even in some videos, to the first.
+Something like 20-30 dollars worth of ads would be able to successfully move that video from ranking 8th or 17th to ranking third, second, and even, in some videos, first.

 Conclusion